Child Support Enforcement Agency

 (10) Establish and [

-procedures for periodic review and modification of child support orders in
+for periodic review and modification of child support orders in accordance with

 (11) Provide notice not less than once every three years to those parents subject to an order of support informing the parents of their right to request the agency to review and, if appropriate, adjust the order of support pursuant to the guidelines established under section 576D-7;